lizaibeim/payment-system-project/README.md

 What services provided by SSL are
 1. Authenticate users and servers to ensure that data is sent to the correct client and server;
-2. Encrypt data to prevent data from being stolen in the middle;
+2. Encrypt data to prevent data from being seen in the middle;
 3. Maintain data integrity and ensure that data is not changed during transmission.

 In our online payment system implementation, we first use Java keytool to generate certificates of client and server.
 Then, we export them out and import them into the other’s key store.
 Corresponding commands are shown in the section: Application installation guide -- Prepare certificates.
 The certificates are used for later RSA encryption algorithms·